vancorb/javascript-logging-js-intro-kwk/README.md

 ![console](https://curriculum-content.s3.amazonaws.com/skills-based-js/console.png)

-To start, just explore that `console` object (you can click on the arrow to expand it).
-What methods does `console` expose?
-Can you guess what some of them might do?

-When you've finished checking things out on your own, read on and code along to see what you might have missed.
-Be sure to try the examples below in your console!
+This is all probably a bit mystifying at the moment.
+You can explore that console thing (psst: it's an _object_, which we'll learn more about later), but feel free to move on to learn about how we use it.

 ### `log()`

-The venerable `console.log()` is an all-purpose logging method.
+The venerable `console.log()` is an all-purpose logging _method_.
+(A **method** or a **function** is a bit of code that _does_ something.
+We _call_ them when we want them to act.)
 In programming, _logging_ refers to the process of printing information about the program as it runs.
 Try it out!

 ``` javascript
 console.log("I'm logging!
 I'm a regular lumberjack!")